chiramithshivaram/Excel-Using-AI-Certificate/README.md

      ✅ Skills gained:
      -  Applied 200+ Excel formulas with AI assistance
      -  Built interactive dashboards in under 2 minutes
-     -  Automated workflows using Macros and VBA powered by AI

 This certification reflects my ability to integrate AI-powered solutions with Excel for advanced data analysis, automation, and dashboarding.